-The Accounting Department might not have a strong relationship — or any relationship — with the product team.
-The same could be true of the relationships between Marketing and Development, Customer Success and Public Relations, or any departments across the company.
+The accounting department might not have a strong relationship—or any relationship—with the product team.
+The same could be true of the relationships between marketing and development, customer success and public relations, or any departments across your company.

 5. Apply learnings from every release to improve the next.

-If you’re pursuing a career in product ops, your timing is excellent.
-In the introduction to this post, we noted the tremendous increase in businesses around the world trying to fill product ops jobs right now.
-What’s driving this demand for product ops?
-Here’s how Product Manager HQ Co-Founder Clement Kao explains it:
+If you’re pursuing a product operations career, your timing is excellent.
+We noted the tremendous increase in businesses around the world trying to fill product ops jobs right now.
+As for what’s driving the demand for product operations roles at so many businesses, here’s how Product Manager HQ Co-Founder Clement Kao explains it: